FLXS - Fundamentals, Financials, History, and Analysis

 Stock Chart

 Flexsteel Industries, Inc. (FLXS) is one of the largest manufacturers, importers, and marketers of residential furniture products in the United States.
-With a rich history spanning over a century, the company has weathered numerous industry cycles, adapting and evolving to meet the ever-changing demands of the furniture market.
+The company has a rich history spanning over a century, having been founded in 1893 as the Recliner Chair Company.
+Over the years, Flexsteel has evolved into a diversified furniture powerhouse, offering a wide range of products, including sofas, loveseats, chairs, reclining rocking chairs, sofa beds, occasional tables, desks, dining furniture, and more.

 Liquidity